pandas-dev/pandas/doc/source/user_guide/timedeltas.rst

 Frequency conversion
 --------------------

-Timedelta Series, ``TimedeltaIndex``, and ``Timedelta`` scalars can be converted to other 'frequencies' by dividing by another timedelta, or by astyping to a specific timedelta type.
+Timedelta Series, ``TimedeltaIndex``, and ``Timedelta`` scalars can be converted to other "frequencies" by dividing by another timedelta, or by astyping to a specific timedelta type.
 These operations yield Series and propagate ``NaT`` -> ``nan``.
 Note that division by the NumPy scalar is true division, while astyping is equivalent of floor division.